joandino/calendar/README.md

 You can find a live demo of the project here: https://elastic-jepsen-20bd1d.netlify.app/

 Note: follow the next instructions so you can make requests to the api, as for development reasons I don't own a SSL certificate to make HTTPS requests from the API.
+Also as the weather API is free subscription the max forecast weather we can consult is only for the next 15 days.

 <p align="center">
   <img src="src/assets/images/calendar-1.png" alt="calendar-1" />